Mirantis/disk_perf_test_tool/v2_plans.md

       All funcs should run in separated threads
     * run test with sensor on large and small file
     * Move test load code to io.fio file
-    * Revise structures and types location in files, structures names, add dot file for classes and function dependencies
     * Load latency into 2D numpy.array, same for everything else
     * Latency statistic - mostly the same as iops, but no average, dispersion and conf interval
     * Start generating first report images and put them into simple document